clairey-zx81/json-model/TUTO.md

 ## Installation

-First, create a directory and install a Python virtual environment with the JSON Model Compiler.
+First, let us create a directory and install a Python virtual environment with the JSON Model Compiler.
 In a Linux, MacOS or Windows with WSL terminal, type:

 ```sh